Eason-Jin/Unojoy-Simulator-Rig/README.md

 #### Pedal movement:
 ![Pedal Movement](Assets/pedal_movement.gif)

-Egonomics testing will be conducted on these pedals to ensure comfort and ease of heel-and-toe shifting.
-The shape and size of the pedals will be subject to change.
+Egonomics will be tested on these pedals to ensure comfort and ease of heel-and-toe shifting.
+The shape and size of the pedals may subject to change.
+(Or I might get some real pedals from a car, who knows?)
 ### Shifter Assembly
 The shifter is a standard 6-speed H-pattern shifter with reverse next to 1st gear.
 The supporting columns and the actual shift rod are 15mm PVC pipes.
 One of the column needs to be removed to leave space for the reverse.
 However, considering they have very little load on them, this will not affect the stability of the shifter.